Legend Point: Trust offers the short cut to “yes.”

 Making a Case for Identity

-UNICEF, which Coffee with Kevin Hogan has supported for 6 years and will again this Christmas….has a powerful identity.
+UNICEF and other groups helping kids in various places in the world, will receive the help of Coffee with Kevin Hogan this Christmas….has a powerful identity.
 It resonates with me.
 And I identify with other products, services, goals, etc. Just like you.

 So of course features and benefits still matter.
 Experience will always matter.
 But more than ever…trust, getting to “yes” today is about identity.
 I buy what helps fulfill my identity with myself, my identity in the group(s) I want to belong to, and my place in society.
 Where products and services meet me, I buy them.
 I buy from whom I trust.
 I buy products I trust.
 I work with people I trust.